cloudnativegeo/cloudnativegeo.org/content/blog/20231016-stac-sprint-recap.md

     - [Query Extension](https://github.com/stac-api-extensions/query/releases/tag/v1.0.0)
 - [Transaction Extension:](https://github.com/stac-api-extensions/transaction/releases/tag/v1.0.0-rc.3) v1.0.0-rc.3 release
     - waiting on OGC for OAFeat Part 4, possibly 2024
-- [Filter Extension](https://github.com/stac-api-extensions/filter): Pull Requests towards v1.0.0-rc.3 release
+- [Filter Extension](https://github.com/stac-api-extensions/filter): Pull Request in for v1.0.0-rc.3 release
     - waiting on the CQL2 final from OGC, possibly Q4 2023

 For the STAC API Specification, the goals moving forward are to get a release of recent updates to CQL2 released for the Filter extension, advocate for updating in implementations (including a new implementation in stac-serve), and continue to engage with OGC team on the future of CQL2 (including separating functionality into conformance classes that we expect implementers will be able to support).